almostExactMatch/collapsingFLAME/README.md

 * **Step2**

-      Make sure all required packages are up-to-date (see requirements.txt)
+      Make sure all required packages are up-to-date (see requirements.txt);

 * **Step3**